with-shrey/CategoryApp-Angular7-Loopback/README.md

 Category and Sub-category both have a property named as `type` which defines what type of category it is.
 Sub-category has an extra property as `parent-type` which just stores its parent category type.
 Sub-category type depends on its parent category so in html form when you are trying to create a Sub-category the values should be filtered based on parent category type.

-Here are the list of types:
+Here is the list of category and their Sub-category types:
 ```
 1. Electronics
 	* Tv